DecentricCorp/Lightrail-API-Docs/use-cases/account-credits.md

 You can transact against an account by providing the corresponding account `cardId`, the transaction `value`, and its `currency`, as well as a `userSuppliedId`.
 The `userSuppliedId` is a per-endpoint unique identifier, used to ensure idempotence.
 Ensuring idempotence means that if the same request is issued more than once, it will not result in repeated actions.

-If you do not have the `cardId` you can find it by based on the customer's  `contactId`  using the [Cards API Endpoint](#cards-endpoint), as discussed above.
+If you do not have the `cardId` you can retrieve it by based on the customer's `contactId` using the [Cards API Endpoint](#cards-endpoint), as discussed above.

 ```json
 POST https://api.lightrail.com/v1/cards/{cardId}/transactions